Alipc598/LibraryApp-Main/PROPOSAL.md

    - Ensure all functionalities work as expected.

 5. **Deployment and final testing (Week 7)**:
-   - Deploy frontend on Netlify.
+   - Deploy frontend on Heroku.
    - Deploy backend on Heroku.
    - Conduct final testing to ensure the application is fully functional.